akzReekoh/vanilla-smtp-connector/README.md

 1. Default HTML Message - The HTML version of the message to be sent (to be used if the email client supports HTML).
 2. Default Text Message - The Text version of the message to be sent (to be used if the email client does not support HTML).
-3. Default Sender - The default sender to be used (please note that this email should be added and verified in AWS SES console).
+3. Default Sender - The default sender to be used.
 4. Default Receiver -  The default receiver in which the email will be sent.

 These parameters are then injected to the plugin from the platform.